 - Mesh basket to store plants

 - Nutrient solution tank (should use dark color tank to limit production and bacteria)

 HOW IT WORKS?

 The water pump will dissolve the nutrients up the pipes already attached to the plants and the nutrients will flow continuously through the roots.
 The hydroponic solution will be continuously pumped to the high end and automatically flows to the low end according to the slope of the growing tube.
 Helps the whole plant get the necessary nutrients and grow well.

-Note: For all hydroponic growing systems, there should be always a device to check the pH and EC of the solution as well as the plants.
+Note: For all types of hydroponic growing systems, you should check the pH and EC of the solutions as well as the plants.

 Eventually, hydroponics is getting more and more popular in gardening or farming nowadays.
 There are many different types of hydroponic systems are being used recently, and each type have its own benefit as well as limits.
 Those 3 types of hydroponic systems we mentioned above are considered common and widely used by growers worldwide.